-Marie is Chair of Summerset's Clinical

-Governance Committee.
-She holds degrees in law, medicine, bioethics and public health, and has completed a Harkness Fellowship in Healthcare Policy at Harvard University.
+Marie is Chair of Summerset's Clinical Governance Committee.
+She holds degrees in law. medicine, bioethics and public health, and has completed a Harkness Fellowship in Healthcare Policy at Harvard University.
 Marie works as a Consultant Psychiatrist at Te Whatu Ora, Capital & Coast, and as a Professor at Melbourne University.
 Her research focuses on patients' rights, quality of care, and medical regulation.
-Marie is an experienced company director, serving on the boards of GMHBA Health Insurance, The Royal Women's Hospital in Melbourne, and on the Veterans' Health Advisory Panel.
+Marie is an experienced company director, serving on the boards of GMHBA Health Insurance, The Roval Women's Hospital in Melbourne, and on the Veterans' Health Advisory Panel.
 Marie has been a director of Summerset since 2013.

-Stephen Bull Independent BCom, BPsych (Hons), CA (Australia and NZ), MAICD.
-MInstD
+Stephen Bull Independent BCom, BPsych (Hons), CA (Australia and NZ), MAICD, MInstD

 Stephen is the Chair of Summerset's Development and Construction Committee and a member of the Audit and Risk Committee.
 He has over 25 years' experience in real estate, community creation and finance roles.
-He has held executive roles at Westfield, AMP and Stockland.
-Stephen finished executive work in 2018 and for the last five years of his executive career was a Group Executive at Stockland and CEO of their retirement village business.
+He has held executive roles at Westfield, AMP and Stockland, Stephen finished executive work in 2018 and for the last five years of his executive career was a Group Executive at Stockland and CEO of their retirement village business.
 Prior to his real estate career in Australia.
 Stephen spent several years working in investment banking in London.
 Stephen holds a Bachelor of Commerce and a Bachelor of Psychology (Honours) and is a member of Chartered Accountants (Australia and New Zealand).
-In addition. he is a Member of the Australian Institute of Company Directors (MAICD), and the NZ Institute of Directors (MInstD).
-He is currently Chair of Bridge Housing Ltd and Capital Prudential Diversified Development Fund Ptv Ltd. a Board Member of the ACT Government City Renewal Authority and an Independent Member of the MaxCap Equity Investment Committee.
+In addition, he is a Member of the Australian Institute of Company Directors (MAICD), and the NZ Institute of Directors (MInstD).
+He is currently Chair of Bridge Housing Ltd and sits on the investment committees for the MaxCap Industrial Opportunities Fund and the NSW Government's Transport Holding Entity.
 Stephen has been a director of Summerset since 2022.